David Fumanelli: Blancpain GT Series

-In 2014 Fumanelli switched to GT racing and made his debut in the Blancpain GT Sprint Series with Roal Motorsport with a BMW Z4 GT3, sharing the box with the great Alex Zanardi.
+In 2014, Fumanelli switched to GT racing and made his debut in the Blancpain GT Sprint Series with Roal Motorsport with a BMW Z4 GT3, sharing the box with the great Alex Zanardi.
 He finished the season as Silver Cup Vice-Champion with his mate Stefano Colombo.

-In 2016 he was called to compete in the 24 Hours of Spa-Francorchamps by Scuderia Praha with the new Ferrari 488 GT3.
+In 2016, Fumanelli was called to compete in the 24 Hours of Spa-Francorchamps by Scuderia Praha with the new Ferrari 488 GT3.

-In 2017 Fumanelli was selected by McLaren GT as Junior Driver to race for the factory team Strakka Racing with a McLaren 650S GT3.
+In 2017, Fumanelli was selected by McLaren GT as Junior Driver to race for the factory team Strakka Racing with a McLaren 650S GT3.
 He competed in the Endurance series, plus some spot races in the Sprint Series alongside Lewis Williamson.

-He was forced to leave McLaren at the end of the year due to a company restructuring.
+Fumanelli was forced to leave McLaren at the end of the year due to a company restructuring.

 Strakka Racing decided to keep Fumanelli for his 2018 campaign, where they switched from McLaren to Mercedes AMG.
-They debuted together at Bathurst 12 hours, first round of the Intercontinental GT Challenge with a Mercedes AMG GT3 finishing 3rd in Pro Am class.
-He was involved in both Intercontinental GT Challenge and Blancpain GT Endurance races, where he was selected to race in the Mercedes AMG factory car for the Silverstone round, alongside the two german aces Max Buhk and Maximilian Goetz.
+They debuted together at Bathurst 12 hours, first round of the Intercontinental GT Challenge with a Mercedes AMG GT3 finishing third in Pro Am class.
+He was involved in both Intercontinental GT Challenge and Blancpain GT Endurance races, where he was selected to race in the Mercedes AMG factory car for the Silverstone round, alongside the two German aces Max Buhk and Maximilian Götz.

-The highlights of the year, together with Bathurst podium, were the 2nd place in Pro Am class at the 24 hours of Spa-Francorchamps and 1st place in Pro Am in the California 8 hours, Laguna Seca.
+The highlights of the year, together with the Bathurst podium, were the second place in Pro Am class at the 24 hours of Spa-Francorchamps and first place in Pro Am in the California 8 hours, Laguna Seca.

-In 2019 he did two races for Strakka Racing, finishing 3rd in Pro Am at the 24 hours of Spa-Francorchamps alongside Christina Nielsen, Richard Heidstand and Jack Hawksworth.
+In 2019, Fumanelli did two races for Strakka Racing, finishing third in Pro Am at the 24 hours of Spa-Francorchamps alongside Christina Nielsen, Richard Heidstand and Jack Hawksworth.

-He raced for Mercedes Black Falcon Team in the last round of Blancpain GT Endurance, finishing 2nd in Silver class and 7th overall.
+Fumanelli raced for Mercedes Black Falcon Team in the last round of Blancpain GT Endurance, finishing second in the Silver class and seventh overall.

 Ferrari Challenge Europe

-In 2017 Fumanelli won the Ferrari Master Show race during Bologna Motor Show, with a Ferrari 488 Challenge with Rossocorsa Racing.
+In 2017, Fumanelli won the Ferrari Master Show race during the Bologna Motor Show, with a Ferrari 488 Challenge with Rossocorsa Racing.

-In 2018 he did three races in Ferrari Challenge Europe with Rossocorsa Racing, finishing second in the World Finals at Monza.
+In 2018, he did three races in Ferrari Challenge Europe with Rossocorsa Racing, finishing second in the World Finals at Monza.

 Renault Sport Trophy

-Between 2015 and 2016 Fumanelli competed for Oregon Team in the Renault Sport Trophy, a one-make sports-car series made by Renault Sport.
+Between 2015 and 2016, Fumanelli competed for the Oregon Team in the Renault Sport Trophy, a one-make sports-car series made by Renault Sport.

-He won the Endurance title in 2015 with his team mate Dario Capitanio and finished 3rd in Pro class standings.
+Fumanelli won the Endurance title in 2015 with his teammate Dario Capitanio and finished third in Pro class standings.